 Select the controller you wish to move and its information will appear in the right pane.
 Select Site and you will see each of the sites you have access to move it to.

 Choose the site to move the controller to, and the controller and its doors will move to the new site.

-The moved doors will not have any levels configured, as these are site specific.
-You'll need to apply them from the new site to ensure correct access.
-See Adding Access Levels and schedules/exceptions for information on applying or creating the these.
+The moved doors will not have any levels configured, as these are site-specific.
+You'll need to apply them to the new site to ensure correct access.
+See Adding Access Levels and Schedules/Exceptions for information on applying or creating these.